aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 twitter

--   legacy_api: Force usage of the legacy Twitter API instead of the GraphQL API for tweet extraction.
-Has no effect if login cookies are passed
+-   api: Select one of graphql (default), legacy or syndication as the API for tweet extraction.
+Has no effect if logged in

-wrestleuniverse
+stacommu, wrestleuniverse

 -   device_id: UUID value assigned by the website and used to enforce device limits for paid livestream content.
 Can be found in browser